What is the translation of "be'Shalach Par'oh es ha'Am"?

 Implying completely - that they did not need to return, which explains why they were free to travel to Eretz Cana'an via the land of the P'lishtim, had Hashem so wished.
 And it was following a change of heart that he chased after them (as Hashem planned).
 13

 What does the Torah mean when it gives the reason for not taking Yisrael via the land of the Pelishtim (the shortest route) as "Ki Karov Hu"?

-Rashi Rashbam and Ramban #1 (citing the Ibn Ezra): Hashem was afraid that, since it was easy to return to Egypt the way they had come, at the slightest excuse, they would make their way back.
+Rashi Rashbam and Ramban #1 (citing the Ibn Ezra): Hashem was afraid that, since it was close and easy to return to Egypt the way they had come, at the slightest excuse, they would make their way back.
 1

 Which war is the Pasuk referring to?

-Rashi (citing the Mechilta) and Ramban #2: The Pasuk is referring to any future war that they might be forced to enter into, such as that of the Amoleki and the Cana'ani, as recorded in Shelach (Bamidbar 14:45).
+Rashi (citing the Mechilta) and Ramban #2: The Pasuk is referring to any future war that they might be forced to enter into, such as that of the Amoleki and the Kena'ani, as recorded in Shelach (Bamidbar 14:45).

 Rashbam: It is referring to the battles pertaining to the conquest of Cana'an.

 Now that they traveled via the desert, they were not destined to encounter any wars until they reached the land of Sichon and Og.
-As for the battle with Amalek (later in the Parshah), that was no reason to return to Egypt, seeing as it was not they (Yisrael) who arrived at their land, but Amalek who attacked them, and they had no option but to fight in self-defense.
+As for the battle with Amalek (later in the Parshah), that was no reason to return to Egypt, seeing as it was not they (Yisrael) who arrived in their land, but Amalek who attacked them, and they had no option but to fight in self-defense.
 Moreover, they were already too far away from Egypt to make their way back on their own (Ramban).

 Just as some of them wanted to do at the Yam-Suf (See Targum Yonasan 14:13).
 Targum Yonasan adds that they were the dry bones that Yechezkel would bring back to life in the time of Nevuchadnetzar (See Na'ar Yonasan).